jnzhaooo/jnzhaooo.github.io/_pages/misc.md

 ======

 * **Reviewer**
+  * Automatica
   * IEEE Transactions on Automatic Control
-  * Automatica
+  * IEEE Transactions on Control Systems Technology
   * IEEE Transactions on Automation Science and Engineering
   * IEEE/ASME Transactions on Mechatronics
   * IEEE Transactions on Intelligent Vehicles